-One thing about the city that stood out for me on a recent trip was the pianos that sit on Denver’s 16th Street Mall.
+While walking downtown, I noticed there were street pianos sitting on the sidewalks at Denver’s 16th Street Mall.
 The “mall” is a series of blocks where you can shop, eat and people watch.
 Ten pianos, painted by local artists, have been placed on each block as part of the “Yours Keys to the City” program.

 The city of Denver enacted a humanitarian policy to never let anyone be without a place to sleep.
 Because of this, a significant number of homeless people have been attracted to the downtown area.
 As you can imagine, not all of the locals are pleased by this.